 At the end of your stay, you have to submit your online Mobility Report and gain the Letter of Confirmation on the central website www.ceepus.info.

 Where to find it: Manage your mobility applications / Academic year (dropdown menu)/ opening the application / Mobility Report and Letter of Confirmation tab - edit

 The Mobility Report is your own summary about your study period while the Letter of Confirmation is the proof of your stay at the host institution, issued by your local coordinator.
+Both documents have to be signed and stamped by your host coordinator.
 A scanned version of the signed and stamped originals have to be uploaded in order to send your application to the final status 'Completed'.
-You also have to hand a copy to your home institution’s CEEPUS coordinator or International Office.
-It is not necessary to send an original to the National Offices.
+You may also have to hand a copy to your home institution’s CEEPUS coordinator or International Office.

 Additional information for Freemover applicants

 All the information above apply to Freemover applicants as well.
 However, there are a few additional information that you need to know before you start.